 The Math Skills Lab helps science majors master arithmetic and elementary algebra necessary for college level mathematics courses.
 Entering science majors with SAT math scores below 570 must take this course before MTH 105.
 Students are required to attend regular class sessions.
 Students have access to tutors, computer-assisted instruction, and structured workshops.
 The one supplemental education unit does not count toward graduation; grading is done on a Y/Z (pass/not pass) basis.

 MTH 102 Finite Mathematics 3 Credits

 MTH 105 Algebra and Trigonometry 4 Credits

 MTH 120 Introduction to Applied Statistics 3 Credits

 Collection and presentation of data.
 Measures of location and variation, sampling theory, hypothesis testing, confidence intervals, t-tests, chi-square tests, regression, and correlation.
 Emphasizes practical applications.
 Not open to business administration, chemistry, environmental, geosciences, marine sciences, math or liberal studies: marine ecological or environmental emphasis majors.

 MTH 150 Mathematics for Education Majors I 3 Credits

-This is the first course in a three-course sequence for elementary education majors, This course covers the concept of Numbers, starting with counting numbers, decimals, negative numbers, fractions, and real numbers; different ways of representing numbers, and the relations between them are explored; different meanings and applications of the arithmetic operations are studied; standard and non-standard algorithms for arithmetic are considered in light of the representation of numbers.
-May not be used by SLAS students to satisfy the mathematics component of the core.
+This is the first course in a three-course sequence for education majors, This course covers the concept of Numbers, starting with counting numbers, decimals, negative numbers, fractions, and real numbers; different ways of representing numbers, and the relations between them are explored; different meanings and applications of the arithmetic operations are studied; standard and non-standard algorithms for arithmetic are considered in light of the representation of numbers.
+May not be used by CLAS students to satisfy the mathematics component of the core.

 MTH 151 Mathematics for Education Majors II 3 Credits